Immunisation

 One factor influencing parents' decisions about whether to immunise their child was how serious they perceived these diseases to be.

-The vast majority of parents knew these diseases could be serious and didn't want to risk the chance of their child getting a complication, nor did they want their child to be unwell when there were effective vaccines available to prevent this.
+The majority of parents we spoke with knew these diseases could be serious and didn't want to risk the chance of their child getting a complication, and nor did they want their child to be unwell when there were effective vaccines available to prevent it.

 It is important to consider the long-term implications of not immunising your children.